Incoterms®: what you should know

-The Incoterms (International Commercial Terms) are international terms of trade that govern the responsibilities of the parties to a contract when importing and exporting goods.
-Incoterms are published by the International Chamber of Commerce (ICC).
-The first Incoterms rules were introduced in 1936.
-Ever since, the ICC maintains and develops the rules, the latest publication being Incoterms 2020.
+Incoterms® (International Commercial Terms) are international terms of trade that govern the responsibilities of the parties to a contract when importing and exporting goods.
+Incoterms® are published by the International Chamber of Commerce (ICC).
+The first Incoterms® rules were introduced in 1936.
+Ever since, the ICC maintains and develops the rules, the latest publication being Incoterms® 2020.

 Scope and Limitations of Incoterms

-Incoterms enjoy worldwide acceptance as a uniform set of rules defining the obligations of the parties to trade for transport, risks and costs associated with movement of the goods.
-While extensively used in purchase and sales contracts, Incoterms have their own limitations in application.
+Incoterms® enjoy worldwide acceptance as a uniform set of rules defining the obligations of buyers and sellers under Incoterms 2020, risks and costs associated with movement of the goods.
+While extensively used in purchase and sales contracts, Incoterms® have their own limitations in application.
 The terms apply to the delivery of the goods only and do not govern other contractual rights and obligations between buyer and seller.

-It is also good to know that Incoterms have nothing to do with the contract of carriage or forwarding agreement between the shipper and the carrier or the shipper and the forwarder.
-For instance, when you make a rate request for shipment from Singapore to Frankfurt under “CIP Frankfurt, you should know that your forwarder or the carrier will not provide cargo insurance for your goods just because the Incoterms CIP requires the goods to be insured by the shipper.
-This is because the carrier or the forwarder you may be using are not parties to the sales contract (between buyer and seller) which means Incoterms do not apply to them.
+It is also good to know that Incoterms® have nothing to do with the contract of carriage or forwarding agreement between the shipper and the carrier or the shipper and the forwarder.
+For instance, when you make a rate request for shipment from Singapore to Frankfurt under “CIP Frankfurt", you should know that your forwarder or the carrier will not provide cargo insurance responsibilities under Incoterms just because the Incoterms® CIP requires the goods to be insured by the shipper.
+This is because the carrier or the forwarder you may be using are not parties to the sales contract (between buyer and seller) which means Incoterms® do not apply to them.
 The responsibilities of the carrier or the forwarder before the shipper or the consignee of the goods should be defined in the contract of carriage or forwarding agreement.

 Incoterms 2020

-Incoterms 2020, which became effective on January 1, 2020, is the ninth set of the terms published by the ICC.
-As in the previous version, it contains 11 terms divided into two main categories: rules for omnimodal transport and marine only transport.
-It is good to remember that the publication of a new version of Incoterms does not mean you cannot use the previous versions.
+Incoterms® 2020 international shipping rules, which became effective on January 1, 2020, is the ninth set of the terms published by the ICC.
+As in the previous version, it contains 11 terms divided into two main categories: Incoterms® rules for any mode of transport and Incoterms® 2020 rules for sea and inland waterway transport.
+It is good to remember that the publication of a new version of Incoterms® does not mean you cannot use the previous versions.
 Important is that the parties to the contract agree to use the same set of the terms when making a contract.

 Rules for Any Mode of Transport